mcaimi/amq-broker-helm/README.md

 # CUSTOM RED HAT AMQ BROKER TEMPLATES FOR OPENSHIFT

-Development is now underway to convert all those templates to Helm Charts:
+Development is now focused on Helm.

 Avaliable Helm Charts | Repo Link
 --------------------- | ---------
 AMQ Broker w/optional persistence and SSL Support | [artemis-broker](https://github.com/mcaimi/amq-custom-templates-openshift/tree/master/helm/artemis-broker)

-The helm chart also allows for Clustered Setups (currently untested)
+This helm chart supports both OCP and K8S distributions.
+The chart also allows for Clustered Setups but this is currently untested.

+Old openshift application templates are still available but these are deprecated and are not maintained anymore.
-Also, standard openshift templates are available: with these custom templates an user can deploy an AMQ Broker instance with custom configurations:
+With these custom templates an user can deploy an AMQ Broker instance with custom configurations:

 1. Custom broker.xml file
 2. Custom artemis-users and artemis-roles property files